kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/Account-Representative-Steps.md

 | expiry  | int | V         |	The date and time when this Application Token will expire.
 This must be provided in a UNIX timestamp format (Epoch time).
 This field is mandatory and should be set when creating the application token. |
 | hashType  | string | V         |	One of the following:	MD5, SHA1 (default), SHA256, SHA512|

 A successful call will return a new Application Token.
-Make note of the following response values:
+Note the following response values:

 | Name        | Type  | Description|
 |:------------ |:------------------|:------------------|